SailGroup6/Kids-App-Frontend/README.md

-Kids-App-Frontend Developer Documentation
+Kidshive Developer Documentation
-Welcome to the Kids-App-Frontend developer documentation.
+Welcome to the Kidshive Developer Documentation.
 This guide provides in-depth information about the architecture, components, and implementation details of the Kids-App-Frontend application.

 Table of Contents
 Introduction